-Based on the successful validation of the analog-upscaling for the 50-year period in this study, the reconstruction will be extended back to 1850 in a following study in order to estimate the AM's ability to also reconstruct low-frequent multi-decadal variations predicted by daily SLP and monthly air temperature.
-As the number of stations has been already limited in this study, similar reconstruction skills are expected at least back to 1870 with increasing uncertainties till 1850 due to the reduced availability of daily SLP.
+Based on the successful validation of the analog-upscaling for the 50-yr period in this study, the evaluation of the reconstruction will be extended back to 1850 in a following study in order to estimate the AM's ability to also reconstruct low-frequency multi-decadal variations predicted by daily SLP and monthly air temperature.
+As the number of stations has been already limited in this study, similar reconstruction skills are expected at least back to 1870, with increasing uncertainties till 1850 due to the reduced availability of daily SLP.
+First results for the Baltic Sea (Gustafsson et al., 2012; Meier et al., 2012) indicate that the AM also realistically reconstructs long-term changes when HiResAFF is used to drive ecosystem models for the Baltic Sea extending back to 1850.

 Acknowledgements.
-The research leading to these results has received funding from the European Community's Seventh Framework Programme (FP/2007-2013) under grant agreement no. 217246 made with the joint Baltic Sea research and development programme BONUS, and from Bundesministerium für Bildung und Forschung of the Federal Republic of Germany.
+The research leading to these results has received funding from the European Union Seventh Framework Programme (FP/2007-2013) under grant agreement no. 217246 made with the joint Baltic Sea research and development programme BONUS, and the German Federal Ministry of Education and Research (03F0492A).
 We would like to thank Lars Bärring (SMHI), Tuija Ruoho-Airola (FMI), Ari Venäläinen (FMI), Christine Luge (University of Jena) and Gerard van der Schrier (KNMI) for their help to update station data.
+We also thank Sebastian Wagner (HZG) and Christoph Matulla (ZAMG) for fruitful discussions about the analog-method and two anonymous reviewers for their constructive comments.